zydou/arti/doc/dev/notes/rpc-meta-draft.md

 ## Status

 This is a draft document.
-It does not reflect anything we've buil,t or anything we necessarily will build.
+It does not reflect anything we've built, or anything we necessarily will build.

 It attempts to describe semantics for an RPC mechanism